OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 ##### Deposit Period

-Select from available periods (currently 1, 2, or 3 months)
+Select from the deposit periods currently enabled by governance.

 ##### Minimum OHM Out